seydx/homebridge-fritz-platform/FAQ.md

 Below, i have listed some frequently asked questions and errors that may be appear during the installation process.

+## Error 713/714 (presence)

+That is not an issue by the plugin, it means only it can not find the, in config defined ip/mac adress, in the list of your main device/repeater

+**Fix:** Connect to your repeater/main device so it can save your ip/mac adress in the list of known devices

+## ETIMEDOUT

+`"error": "ETIMEDOUT"`

+**Fix:** Increase your polling and timeout

 ## Deflection error

 `[WARN] Cant check declection state, no deflections setted up in fritz.box settings!`